NikkelM/Steam-App-ID-Finder/README.md

 Start setting up as usual by creating a `config.json` file in the `config` folder with the `mode` set to `gogAccount`.

-If you are using this mode for the first time, you will need to log in to your GOG account using the following link: [https://auth.gog.com/auth?client_id=46899977096215655&redirect_uri=https%3A%2F%2Fembed.gog.com%2Fon_login_success%3Forigin%3Dclient&response_type=code&layout=client2](https://auth.gog.com/auth?client_id=46899977096215655&redirect_uri=https%3A%2F%2Fembed.gog.com%2Fon_login_success%3Forigin%3Dclient&response_type=code&layout=client2).
+If you are using this mode for the first time, you will need to log in to your GOG account using this link to the official [GOG login page](https://auth.gog.com/auth?client_id=46899977096215655&redirect_uri=https%3A%2F%2Fembed.gog.com%2Fon_login_success%3Forigin%3Dclient&response_type=code&layout=client2), with a custom response type.
-This is the official login page for GOG, so you do not need to set your credentials in the `config.json` file.

 After logging in, you will be redirected to a blank page with a URL that looks something like this: